 - Show the quality and value of your products.
 Nowadays, many customers still pay attention to your price, trying to find and buy products that have lower prices.
 The quality of chosen goods often doesn’t justify the cost.
 It usually happens due to the lack of customers’ awareness about the quality of products.
 Provide your consumers with this information and explain to them why your goods are better.

 - Let customers explore the benefits of your products.
 There is no point in turning the market into a battlefield between you and your competitors to show your products’ or services’ features.
 Customers don’t care about some special features if they don’t carry any benefit or value.
 Show your consumers the actual solution or benefit your product or service can bring.

-To conclude, if you want customers to choose your goods, you should remember about the uniqueness of your products, reference price, quality, and benefits they can bring.
+To conclude, if you want customers to choose your goods, you should remember to always bring out the uniqueness of your products, reference price, quality, and benefits they can bring.
 This will enable you to reduce price sensitivity and let your business function properly.

-- The article “4 Factors that Influence Price Sensitivity of Customers” defines the term and covers several factors that affect price sensitivity.
+- This article defines the term and covers several factors that affect price sensitivity.

-- The article “Pricing Sensitivity: Meaning, Calculation & Strategy” defines the term, explains its importance, and covers the factors that influence this measure.
+- This article defines the term, explains its importance, and covers the factors that influence this measure.

-- The article “Reduce Price Sensitivity And Make It Easy For Your Customers To Buy” explains how to measure price sensitivity and what can help companies reduce this measure.
+- This article explains how to measure price sensitivity and what can help companies reduce this measure.